Haidakhan Babaji: Japa Yoga

+Forthcoming Great Changes

 Haidakhan Babaji warned his followers about the forthcoming Great Revolution or Maha Kranti.
 He described Maha Kranti as involving "earthquakes, floods, accidents, collisions and wars [...]."
 In the context of these upcoming calamities, he called for courage: "Walk on with courage and bravery.
 Go on working to improve humankind and establish the Path of Truth. […] Fight for truth!
 To face life you must have great courage every day".
 Haidakhan Babaji urged his followers to be "inspired".
 He stated: "Everything in this world is 'PHURO' – transient.
 It has no reality.
 True reality is to proceed on the path of truth, to keep the company of saintly people, and to render service to men."

 Babaji advocated on behalf of the less-fortunate.
 He stated: "you should look to the areas of your countries where people are poverty-stricken and helpless and then do all you can to raise their standard of living, teaching them cleanliness and high morals.
 To serve the needy truly and from the heart is true service to God. [...]"